-The short term rental housing market in Berkeley is quite limited and highly competitive.
-It would be impossible to find 80 new rentals each semester, therefore we try to keep a few dozen rentals revolving among MSRI visitors from year to year.
-To this end we rely on maintaining good relations with a core group of property owners and managers.
-Please keep in mind that the housing located through our service is intended solely for the duration of your stay at MSRI (winter holidays and summers may be exceptions.
+The rental housing market in Berkeley is quite limited and highly competitive.
+It would be impossible to find 80 new rentals each semester, therefore we try to keep some rentals revolving among MSRI visitors from year to year.
+To this end, we rely on maintaining good relations with a core group of property owners and managers.
+Please keep in mind that the housing located through our service is intended solely for the duration of your stay at MSRI.

 Rental listings come from a variety of sources and describe varied types of dwellings.
 In addition to sabbatical homes and traditional apartments in multi-unit buildings that have been furnished with the university visitor in mind, many of the short term rentals are in-law units (a private or semi-private area at a single family home) and garden cottages (independent structure usually located at the rear of a single family property).
 A room rental in a family home may be another option for a visitor who does not require complete privacy.